Skip to content

 • Context Chrome capability — Currently open Chrome tabs (requires Chrome extension running)

 • Context Drill Down capability — Expand one item from a context source.
-Works on structured wave-1 sources that implement drill_down — tasks (field: 'note' / 'line'), git (field: 'full_message' / 'diff_stats'), projects (field: 'description' / 'full').
-Wave-2/3 markdown wrappers don't implement drill-down — the prompt already holds their full body at DEEP depth.
+Works on structured sources that implement drill_down: tasks (field: 'note' / 'line'), git (field: 'full_message' / 'diff_stats'), projects (field: 'description' / 'full').
+Markdown-wrapper sources don't implement drill-down, since the prompt already holds their full body at DEEP depth.

 • Context Git capability — Recent git activity across all repos: commits, diffs, dirty trees.
 Pass annotate=true to tag commits made by agent sessions with their session ID.